telferang/tp/docs/UserGuide.md

 `delete income 1`

 #### 3. Edit pre-existing incomes: `edit incomes`
 Edit a pre-existing income entry details.
-User can edit amount and date of the expense field.
-2 set of input will be required from the user.
+Users can edit the amount and date of the expense field.
+2 sets of input will be required from the user.

 Format:
 1. `edit incomes INDEX`
 2. `[a/AMOUNT d/DATE]`

-* The `INDEX` is the index of the desired expenses based on list income that the user wants to edit
+* The `INDEX` is the index of the desired expenses based on list income that the user wants to edit.
-* The `AMOUNT` (Optional) is the amount to be updated to
+* The `AMOUNT` (Optional) is the amount to be updated to.
-* The `DATE` (Optional) is the date to be updated to, in the format of `d/dd/mm/yyyy`
+* The `DATE` (Optional) is the date to be updated to, in the format of `d/dd/mm/yyyy`.

+Note:
-* Note: For second input, at least one of the field must be provided, else it returns back to main menu
+* For the second input, at least one of the field must be provided, else it returns back to main menu.

 Example of usage:
 1. `edit incomes 3`